filecash/filecash-docs/docs/mine/lotus/miner-setup.md

 Before attempting to follow this guide:

 - Make sure you meet the [minimal hardware requirements](../hardware-requirements.md).
-- Make sure you have followed the instructions to [install the Lotus suite](../../get-started/lotus/installation.md) and make sure you have built Lotus with ["Native Filecoin FFI"](../../get-started/lotus/installation.md#native-filecoin-ffi).
+- Make sure you have followed the instructions to [install the Lotus suite](../../get-started/lotus/installation.md) and make sure you have built Lotus with ["Native Filecash FFI"](../../get-started/lotus/installation.md#native-filecoin-ffi).
 Once the installation is complete, `lotus`, `lotus-miner` and `lotus-worker` will be installed.
 - Make sure your Lotus Node is running as the miner will communicate with it and cannot work otherwise.
 - If you are in China, read the [tips for running in China](tips-running-in-china.md) page first.